 The library subscribes to some databases specific to horticulture, as well as some general subject databases, to help you with your research.
-You may have to enter your myMCC username and password if you're off campus or using your own computer.

 Whether you're starting with a specific research question or just exploring a topic, searching a horticulture-specific database like Gale OneFile: Gardening and Agriculture is a good starting point.